ItZFerret/SimpleMMO-Step-Bot/README.md

 This bot utilizes the undetected chrome driver and looks for the step button, and presses it.

-It will also detect when the human verification comes up after a step, and the program will pause.
-I recommend checking in on the bot once every 10-15 minutes, doing the captcha, and typing "c" in the console window to continue the loop.
-You will also be notified when you find an item.
+It will also detect when the human verification comes up after a step, and the program will pause and send a toast notification that you need to solve the captcha.
+Once solved, type "c" into console.

 I've been running this from level 2-3 up until level 80~ now and have had zero issues.